folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Adding a cross-listed course

 Cross-listed courses share instructors, course listing information, and reserve items.
-Once a course is created, cross-listed courses can be added to it.
+Once a course is created, you can add cross-listed courses to it.
 When you cross-list a course, the information you have in the original course’s Course listing information section also applies to the cross-listed course.

 1. [Find the course](#searching-for-courses) you want to add a cross-listed course to and click on it in the **Courses** list.
 2. In the **course details** window, click **Actions > Crosslist**.